inputsh/awesome-linux/README.md

 #### [The Linux Command Line](https://www.goodreads.com/book/show/11724436-the-linux-command-line) [4.34]

-This is a great introduction to the linux command line.
+This is a great introduction to the Linux command line.
 It's also [freely available online](http://linuxcommand.org/tlcl.php). - [@4iar](https://github.com/4iar/)

 > You've experienced the shiny, point-and-click surface of your Linux computer—now dive below and explore its depths with the power of the command line.